-Electronic money is a digital store of a medium of exchange on a computerized device.
+Electronic money (e-money) is a digital store of a medium of exchange on a computerized device.
 E-money can be used for payment transactions, with or without bank accounts.
 The great advantage of course is a cashless payment system that makes money transfers of any size quick and easy.
+Electronic money plays a massive role in the digital currency revolution that is sweeping the world.

 The European Central Bank (ECB), the major monetary authority of the European Union, defines e-money as: